moiri/kobold/README.md

                 If "jump" is turned off, this parameter has no effect.

             "appear": true
+                With this enabled, the character is able to appear at a defined position.

+            "vanish": true
-                With this enabled, the character cannot leave the visible screen and is teleported back near to the last valid position if he drops below the screen.
+                With this enabled, the characte is able to vanish from the screen or teleport to a defined position.

             "pickUp": true
                 With this enabled, the character is able to pick up elements